-The annual inflation rate rose 6.4% in 2021, shifting away from the Central Bank's target, as the pandemic recovery efforts elevated consumer prices.
-However, it remained among the lowest in the region.
-The Bank's officials now expect inflation to finish 2022 within the target range.
+The annual inflation rate declined from 3.2% in 2023 to 2.0% in 2024, remaining among the lowest in the region.
+In 2025, the Bank's officials expect inflation to finish within the target range.

-Appreciation/Depreciation and Inflation (in percentage)
+Average appreciation/depreciation and Inflation (in percentage)